jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ```
 Here, if the _fooFile_ is absent then the __computation__ will be run prior to retry to find _FooFile_.

-Jerkar provides some shortcuts to deal with other Jerkar projects : For this, you can create the dependency directly from the dependee build instance.
+Jerkar provides some shortcuts to deal with other Jerkar projects : For this, you can create the dependency directly from the slave build instance.

 ```
 @JkProject("../foo")          // The external project path relative to the current project root